 Now we introduce a calculus to generate validities as logical theorems and to allow mechanizing the reasoning process, namely to derive conclusions from a set of hypothesis using an effective procedure.
 The notion of proof is effective in the sense that there is a method by which, whenever a finite sequence of formulas is given, it can always be determined effectively whether or not it is a proof.
-This is so because the rules of inference, taken together, are effective in the strong sense that there is a method by which, whenever a proposed immediate inference is given, there is an effective method to determine whether or not it is in accordance with the rules of inference.

-A deduction is a finite non-empty sequence of lines, each of which is a finite non-empty sequence of formulas: $\langle \varphi_1 ... \varphi_n \psi \rangle$ is called a sequent with antecedent $\varphi_1, ..., \varphi_n$ and consequent ψ .
+A deduction2 is a finite non-empty sequence of lines, each of which is a finite non-empty sequence of formulas: $\langle \varphi_1 ... \varphi_n \psi \rangle$ is called a sequent with antecedent $\varphi_1, ..., \varphi_n$ and consequent ψ .
 The rules are the following: Hypothesis introduction, Monotony, Proof by cases, Non contradiction, Introducing disjunction in the antecedent, Introducing disjunction in the consequent, Introducing particularization in the antecedent, Introducing particularization in the consequent, Reflexivity of equality and and Equals substitution.